Meet the team

 Seán is a native of Grange, County Limerick and has been working professionally in film production for over a decade, covering various production styles, including News, PSA’s, music videos, online video advertising and promotional strategies, bumper reels, comedic and dramatic short films, as well as experimental video art.
-Seán was involved in over 200 video productions during his three and a half years as the Co-Director, lead cameraman, and webmaster of I Love Limerick Ltd. In April of 2013, Seán was a recipient of a Mayoral reception hosted by Mayor of Limerick Gerry McLoughlin, in honor of his work with I Love Limerick Ltd. and his support of the various charitable organizations they worked with in communities throughout Limerick City and County.
-Seán is the film programmer for Solas Nua's Irish Popcorn! screening series.
+He was involved in over 200 video productions during his three and a half years as the Co-Director, lead cameraman and webmaster of I Love Limerick Ltd. In April of 2013, Seán was a recipient of a Mayoral reception hosted by Mayor of Limerick Gerry McLoughlin, in honor of his work with I Love Limerick Ltd. and his support of the charitable organizations they worked with in communities throughout Limerick City & County.
+Seán is the programmer for Solas Nua's Irish Popcorn! film series.

 Dennis Houlihan, Chair